SanketrajK/git-cmd/git_cmd.md

-git branch <branch-name> :- This command will create a new branch with the given name. git checkout -b <branch-name> :- This command will create a new branch and switch to it git checkout <branch-name> :- This command will switch to the given branch. git switch <branch-name> - This command switches to the given branch
+git branch <branch-name> :- This command will create a new branch with the given name. git checkout -b <branch-name> :- This command will create a new branch and switch to it git checkout <branch-name> :- This command will switch to the given branch. git switch <branch-name> :- This command switches to the given branch git merge <branch-name> :- This command merges the given branch into the main(or where you want to merge) branch. git branch -m <old-branch-name> <new-branch-name> :- You can rename a branch using the given command git branch -d <branch-name> :- This command will delete the given branch.